Three Months In: Where the DOJ AI Litigation Task Force Actually Stands

 Key Takeaways

 - ●DOJ AI Litigation Task Force was formally established January 9, 2026.
-As of April 2026 it has not filed any lawsuit against any state AI law.

 Related Regulations